tidyverse/dplyr/tests/testthat/_snaps/rename.md

       rename_with(df, fn)
     Condition
       Error in `rename_with()`:
-      ! `.fn` must return a vector of size 2, not 3.
+      ! `.fn` must return a vector of length 2, not 3.

 # can't rename in `.cols`